SamGowland/Gowla-Macro-Boards/Uses/README.md

-# Gowla-Macro-Board - Usage
+# Gowla-Macro-Board - Use Cases
 ---

-Below is a list of additional uses for the macro board.
+Below is a list of additional use cases for the macro board.
 For each usage, please read the included readme.

 1. New usage.